 (b) Unacceptable Excuse for Failing to Act.
-A failure described in Rule 153.20-4(a)(1)(A) is not excused on the ground that the discovery sought was objectionable, unless the party failing to act has a pending motion for a protective order under Rule 153.14-6.
+A failure described in Rule 803.20-4(a)(1)(A) is not excused on the ground that the discovery sought was objectionable, unless the party failing to act has a pending motion for a protective order under Rule 803.14-6.

 (c) Types of Sanctions.
-Sanctions may include any of the orders listed in Rule 153.20-2(b)(1).
+Sanctions may include any of the orders listed in Rule 803.20-2(b)(1).
 Instead of or in addition to these sanctions, the Court shall require the party failing to act, the attorney or advocate advising that party, or both to pay the reasonable expenses, including attorney's fees, caused by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust.

-153.20-5.
+803.20-5.
 Failure to Provide Electronically Stored Information.
-Absent exceptional circumstances, the Court may not impose sanctions under this Law on a party for failing to provide dectronically stored information bst a aresult of he poutine, good-faith operation of an electronic information system.
+Absent exceptional circumstances, the Court may not impose sanctions under this Law on a party for failing to provide electronically stored information lost as a result of the routine, good-faith operation of an electronic information system.

-153.20-6.
+803.20-6.
 Failure to Participate in Framing a Discovery Plan or Pretrial Statement.
-If a party or its attorney or advocate fails to participate in good faith in developing and submitting a proposed discovery plan or pretrial statement as required by Rule 153.12-1, the Court may, after giving an opportunity to be heard, require that party, advocate or attorney to pay to any other party the reasonable expenses, including attorney's fees, caused by the failure.
+If a party or its attorney or advocate fails to participate in good faith in developing and submitting a proposed discovery plan or pretrial statement as required by Rule 803.12-1, the Court may, after giving an opportunity to be heard, require that party, advocate or attorney to pay to any other party the reasonable expenses, including attorney's fees, caused by the failure.

-153.21.
+803.21.
 Dismissal of Action

-153.21-1.
-Voluntary Dismissal.

-(a) By the Plaintiff.
+- 803.21-1.
+Voluntary Dismissal. - (a) By the Plaintiff.